Family Springboard Mortgage

 David graduated 2 years ago, has been working ever since and moved back in with his parents post-university so he could save up to buy his own place.

-He had his eye on a one bedroom flat, and managed to get together a 5% deposit.
+He had his eye on a 1-bedroom flat, and managed to get together a 5% deposit.
 His mum and dad were willing to provide financial assistance to help him become independent.

 That's when they discovered the Family Springboard Mortgage.
 After seeking Independent Legal Advice 4, they realised that if mum and dad put 10% of the purchase price in a Helpful Start Account, David would be able to put down his saved 5% as a deposit against a 95% Family Springboard Mortgage.